The Privacy, Data Protection and Cybersecurity Law Review: Indonesia

 Specific to the health sector, Law No. 36 of 2009 on Health and Ministry of Health Regulation No. 269/Menkes/Per/III/2008 of 20008 on Medical Records would apply.
 They regulate all activities associated with storing patient medical records that involve doctors and medical workers.

 Whereas in the financial sector, Law No. 7 of 1992 on Banking as amended by Law No. 10 of 1998 and Financial Services Authority Regulation No. 38/POJK.93/2016 on Risk Management in the Use of Information Technology by Commercial Banks as amended by Financial Services Authority Regulation No. 13/POJK.03/2020 would apply on the processing of personal and financial data by banks.
 Additionally, Financial Services Authority Regulation No. 1 of 2013 on Consumer Protection in Financial Services provides general provision on consumer data by financial services, and Financial Services Authority Regulation No. 77 of 2016 on Information Technology-based Peer-to-Peer (P2P) Lending Provider regulates the obligation of P2P in personal data processing activities.
+Specific to payment system services, Bank of Indonesia Regulation No. 22/23/PBI/2020 on Payment Systems regulates the security standards that the payment system provider must comply with; among others: application of the personal data protection principle; implementation of cybersecurity standards; and the requirement to establish a data centre for financial transaction processing activities.

-The maintenance and protection of personal data related to population data33 is governed by Law No. 23 of 2006 on Population Administration.
+The maintenance and protection of personal data related to population data19 is governed by Law No. 23 of 2006 on Population Administration.
 This Law governs the processing and collection of personal data of Indonesian ID cardholders, who theoretically are almost all Indonesian, under the MHA.
 Meanwhile, Law No. 14 of 2008 on Public Information Disclosure provides protection regarding public information that may contain personal data.
 Public entities are prohibited from granting any request that may potentially disclose such information.

 v Technological innovation